 - Many leading olive oil producers (overseas) wait until olives fall from trees where they will sit on the ground for several days.
 Eventually they will be picked up off the ground, the dirt and stones will be sifted out, but they may not be milled for up to a week or two later.
 By then, the olives have probably turned rancid.

 - Spain is the biggest producer of olives.
 They sell the oil to Italy and other countries who may or may not mix in other bad oil, chemicals or other ingredients (even Canola oil).

 - The U.S. does not have any standards that apply to imported olive oil.
 Other countries can label them however they want, even calling them extra virgin when they are not.

 - America is widely known as the dumping ground of bad olive oil that no one else wants.
 We have become accustomed to the “fusty” or rancid oils and basically don’t know any better.
-See this article or this one.
+See these very informative articles from the Olive Oil Times, from Five Thirty Eight and from Kitchen Ambition.
 Now perhaps these articles are simply marketing ploys but when you taste a store bought oil next to one of these fresh ones, even we can tell there is a huge difference in flavor and taste.

 - Olive oil should be stored in a colored bottle, not in a clear bottle which will cause it to oxidize and affect the taste.
 It should be used within a year.

 About the tasting: